|29th March |

 French European Parliament member Kader Arif, who resigned in protest the day the treaty was signed, urged his fellow parliamentarians to reject ACTA.

-I see a great risk concerning checks at borders, and the agreement foresees criminal sanctions against people using counterfeited products as a commercial activity, he told The Guardian.
-This is relevant for the trade of fake shoes or bags, but
+great risk concerning checks at borders, and the agreement foresees criminal sanctions against people using counterfeited products as a commercial activity, he told The Guardian.
+This is relevant for the trade of fake shoes or bags, but what about data

 The Open Rights Group are supporting a demonstration against ACTA, which will take place in central London on Saturday, on 11th February.
 It has been planned to coincide with demonstrations across Europe, when a chorus of thousands of discontented

 voices will speak as one against over-reaching Internet laws.

 The aim will be to tell as many people as possible what's going on by distributing leaflets and asking those who are worried to contact their MEPs.